crestdatasystems/ZeekAutomation/zeek-automation-terraform/README.md

 This repo has the following folder structure:

-- [root](./): The root folder contains an [examples](./examples) directory which illustrates on how to deploy Google Zeek Automation module.
+- [root](./): The root folder contains an example directory which illustrates on how to deploy Google Zeek Automation module.

 - [examples](./examples): This folder contains examples of how to use the module.